danielh1307/chessmait/README.md

 under [data/raw/kaggle](data/raw/kaggle).

 When preprocessing the data, we create one single .csv file.
-This file contains each position from the games in [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) notation including its stockfish evaluation.
+This file contains each position from the games in [FEN notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) including its stockfish evaluation.
-This can then be used to train a neural network to learn evaluations based on positions.
+It can then be used to train a neural network to learn evaluations based on positions.

 To preprocess the Kaggle data, execute the script [preprocess_kaggle.py](src/preprocessing/preprocess_kaggle.py) from the project's root directory: